MasatakaOba/drivingDailyReport/README.md

 Masataka Oba

 # TO DO
-Sorry, I know I should reduce a lot of files and divide hierarchy, so I promise to refactor this application soon...
+Sorry, I know I should reduce a lot of files and divide hierarchy, so I promise to refactor this application someday...